kmesiab/go-policy-enforcer/POLICIES.md

 - `name`: The name of the policy.
 - `rules`: An array of rules that define the conditions for enforcing the policy.
 - - `field`: The name of the field to compare.
+Nested fields can be accessed using dot notation (e.g., `address.city`).
 - - `operator`: The operator to use for comparison.
 - - `value`: The value to compare against.